JohnArrowwood/testing-dsl-playground/README.md

 The language is centered around building definitions of things, so that those definitions can be explored and reasoned about.
 The language is primarily concerned with defining those things.
-Therefore, the language is exclusively focused on constructing Objects is a clear and concise way, that lets you re-use things whenever it makes sense to do so.
+Therefore, the language is exclusively focused on constructing Objects in a clear and concise way, that lets you re-use things whenever it makes sense to do so.

-* **Types** - Defines a local DSL for describing the words and syntax that can be used to construct a particular type of object
+**Types** - Defines a local DSL for describing the words and syntax that can be used to construct a particular type of object

-* * The properties that can be set
+* The properties that can be set
-* * Limits on what kinds of values can be set in those properties
+* Limits on what kinds of values can be set in those properties
-* * Limits on what specific values can be set
+* Limits on what specific values can be set
-* * Flags for setting specific properties to specific values
+* Flags for setting specific properties to specific values

-* **Objects** - A specific named instance of a particular type
+**Objects** - A specific named instance of a particular type

-* * Objects have a type, which is used to aid the parsing
+* Objects have a type, which is used to aid the parsing
-* * Objects can inherit from other objects of the same type
+* Objects can inherit from other objects of the same type
-* * That means being initialized by cloning those other objects
+* That means being initialized by cloning those other objects
-* *